First Mongol invasion of Burma: Age of political fragmentation

 The immediate result of the war was the collapse of the Pagan Empire.
 However, the war merely accelerated the collapse but did not cause it.
 Pagan's disintegration was "in fact more prolonged and agonized."
 The kingdom had been in long gradual decline since the early 13th century.
-Had Pagan possessed a stronger central government, the collapse could have been temporary, and the country “could have risen again”.
+Had Pagan possessed a stronger central government, the collapse could have been temporary, and the country "could have risen again".
 But the dynasty could not recover, and because the Mongols refused to fill the power vacuum, no viable center emerged in the immediate aftermath.
 As a result, several minor states fought it out for supremacy for the better part of the 14th century.
 It was only in the late 14th century that two relatively strong powers emerged in the Irrawaddy basin, restoring some semblance of normalcy.
 The vast region surrounding the Irrawaddy valley would continue to be made up of several small Tai-Shan states well into the 16th century.

 Rise of Tai-Shan states

 Perhaps the most enduring legacy of the Mongol invasions was the emergence of Tai-Shan states in mainland Southeast Asia.
 The Tai-Shan people who came down with the Mongol invasions stayed.
-By the early 14th century, several Tai-Shan states had come to dominate a vast region from present-day Assam to northern and eastern Myanmar to northern and central Thailand and Laos.
+By the early 14th century, several Tai-Shan states had come to dominate a vast region from present-day Assam to present-day northern and eastern Myanmar to northern and central Thailand and Laos.
 Their rise was encouraged by the Mongols, who viewed the states as a useful buffer between Yunnan and the rest of Southeast Asia.
 The Mongols, who were still trying to incorporate Yunnan into the central administration, were unwilling or unable to make necessary sustained investments to bring the vast regions south of Yunnan into the fold.
-(The integration of Yunnan itself into “China Proper” was to take several more centuries, and continues to today.)
+(The integration of Yunnan itself into "China proper" was to take several more centuries, and continues to today.)
 As such, from the newly formed Tai-Shan states in western and central Southeast Asia to Dai Viet and Champa in eastern Southeast Asia, the Mongols elected to receive nominal tribute.
-Though the rulers of these states were technically governors of the Yuan government, they were the native chieftains, “who would have ruled there in any case, and they did as they pleased.”
+Though the rulers of these states were technically governors of the Yuan government, they were the native chieftains, "who would have ruled there in any case, and they did as they pleased."